Personal Finance Software: Local vs Cloud — Which Is Safer for Your Data?

 Can I access local finance software from multiple devices?

 Yes, with the right setup.
-SenticMoney installs on one Windows PC but can be accessed from any device on your home network—Mac, iPhone, iPad, Android, or any browser—via localhost:5007 or your local IP address.
+SenticMoney installs on Windows or Mac and can be accessed from any device on your home network—iPhone, iPad, Android, or any browser—via localhost:5007 or your local IP address.
 This gives you multi-device access without sending data to the cloud, making it ideal for couples and families.

 How much does local personal finance software cost compared to cloud apps?